English Trifle with Pears and Dried Cherries

 - 1 cup slivered almonds, toasted (see Note)

-- 1 sponge cake (see related recipe at left) or
+- 1 sponge cake or purchased 9-by-5-inch pound cake

 - 1 cup sherry (preferably amontillado or oloroso),

 Madeira or sweet Marsala